What is the Art and Animation Program?

-Pre-festival: Participants will be responsible for transporting, installing and fully completing their projects between 9:00 AM and 9:00 PM Saturday, July 6 through Monday, July 8 and 9:00 AM to 3:00 PM on Tuesday, July 9, 2019.
+Pre-festival: Participants will be responsible for transporting, installing and fully completing their projects between Saturday, July 4 and Tuesday, July 7, 2020.
+Entry times and scheduling for campground set-up will be provided upon acceptance to the program.

-We would like to see a schedule that highlights your projects daily throughout the festival.
+We would like to see a schedule that highlights your project daily throughout the festival.
 This said, there are certain times that we require projects to not be operating:

 It is important that complete information is submitted with your proposal.
 This is so we can assess the applications with a clear and thorough knowledge of what you wish to create and how it will be installed at the venue.
 Safety is the most important aspect of installing your work.
 You must demonstrate how you will address this for the duration of the event!